liferay/liferay-docs/discover/deployment/articles/01-installation-and-setup/21-understanding-liferays-releases.markdown

   these releases.
 A General Availability release is a re-label of the last release candidate, based on internal testing and feedback from beta testers.
-These releases are stable and are made available via Liferay's Downloads page for CE and on the Customer Portal for EE.
+These releases are stable and are made available via Liferay's Downloads page for CE and on the [Help Center](https://help.liferay.com/hc) for EE.

 Armed with this information, here's our advice for how to manage your Liferay installation.